-Materials in the Main Library, the Veterinary Medical Center Library, and the Biomedical and Physical Science Library help support the needs of the Department of Animal Science.
+Materials in the Main Library and the Business Library help support the needs of the Department of Animal Science.
 The Business Library collection is important to the marketing and management track of the undergraduate degree.

 As part of the Michigan Research Libraries Triangle, MSU Libraries maintains reciprocal borrowing agreements with the University of Michigan and Wayne State Libraries.
-Materials are also obtained via interlibrary loan from CIC and other institutions.
+Materials are also obtained via interlibrary loan from the BTAA and other institutions.

 |Agriculture||general agriculture, forages, feeds, welfare|

 |Food Science/Nutrition||technology, food production, food safety, crop protection|